Ecce Romani

 Ecce Romani is a reading-based Latin program.
-The first two books feature the Cornelians, a rich family from Rome.
+The first two books feature the Cornelians, a rich family from Rome during the late 1st century CE.
 The third book focuses on Roman stories and mythology.
 The title of the series translates to Look!
 The Romans!

 Formatting

 Each chapter in Ecce Romani features a story written in Latin.
 Under it is a list of new or unfamiliar words in the text, with translations and short descriptions about the word.
 This will be followed by a grammar lesson, relating to the passage, and grammar practice.
 The chapter will then end with either cultural information, historical information, or something similar.

 Synopses

 Ecce Romani I

 The first book opens introducing the reader to the Cornelian family: Gaius, a Roman senator, Aurelia, the mother of two children, Cornelia, the younger sister of Marcus, who is the eldest child of the family.
 They are caring for Sextus, a boy whose mother died in the eruption of Mount Vesuvius in Pompeii, and whose father is away in the army, stationed in Asia Minor.

 Gaius is told that he must return to Rome immediately, due to a session of the Senate being called by the emperor.
 The carriage the family is traveling in crashes in a ditch, where they remain for a large duration of the story.
 After several chapters, the carriage is eventually fixed.
 The family eventually reaches Rome, where they are greeted by Titus, Gaius' father.